Cost of living in Boston: Can you afford it?

 Apartment (2 bedroom)$3,942

-Location is the other factor influencing your average rent cost in Boston.
-As a rule of thumb, the more central you are, the higher your rent will be.
+Location is the other factor influencing your cost of living in Boston.
+When looking for apartments in Boston the more central you are, the higher your rent will be.
 Neighborhoods like Downtown, North End, and Fenway-Kenmore are some of the most expensive areas to live in Boston.
-If you’re looking for something more affordable, look into Jamaica Plain or Hyde Park, some of the best neighborhoods in Boston for people in their 20s.

 Depending on their household size, families can expect to pay between $3,246 for 1-bedroom and $3,942 for 2-bedroom apartments in Boston.
 Boston's family-friendly neighborhoods vary, from expensive ones like Charlestown and Brookline, with average rents between $3,871 and $3,553, to more affordable ones like Roslindale and West Roxbury, ranging between $2,465 and $3,125 monthly.